dunn-cwu/CS471_proj4/readme.md

 --------

-To run Local Search with 10, 20, and 30 dimensions with 30 iterations, open a terminal and execute the following commands:
+To run differential evolution for all 10 strategies with population sizes of 200 in 30 dimensions, open a terminal and execute the following commands:

 ```
 cd [Path-to-/source-dir]
-./unix-run-localsearch.sh
+./unix-run-DE.sh
 ```
 Where [Path-to-/source-dir] is the file system path to the [project]/source/ directory within this project.
 You should see a message that says all tests were ran after they complete.